alexguirre/gtaiv-Widgets/README.md

 # Widgets

-This script for Grand Theft Auto IV reimplements widget related natives allowing you to interact with some debugging tools left in the scripts.
+This script for Grand Theft Auto IV reimplements some debug and widget related natives allowing you to interact with some debugging tools left in the scripts.

 The following natives are reimplemented: